DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 If the PCs enter the room, the **4 goblin skeletons** emerge from shallow alcoves (2 in each alcove) on either side of the door, dry bones springing to animated state, grabbing their spears and attacking.
 The skeletons will surprise the unwary_._ If the shaman is here when intruders present, he will cast _protection from good_, then burst out from the silk beddings and cry “KREE-AHK!” thus summoning any surrounding goblins to assist.

-**Goblin shaman:** _(This lawful evil humanoid's vital stats are HD 4d6, HP 15, AC 10, MV 20 ft.
+**Goblin shaman:** _(This 4th level goblin shaman’s vital statistics are HD 4d6.
+HP 15.
+AC 10.
+MV 20 ft. disposition law/evil.
 Its saves are mental and physical.
 Its significant attribute is wisdom 18.
-It has darkvision 60' and light sensitivity [-1 to attacks in bright light].
-It carries a bronze-hilted +1 poniard, potion of extra healing [3d8+3], a dragonhide spell book with each of the below spells contained therein, a scroll of cause paralysis, a pouch with 30 gp, a gold ring with ruby worth 250 gp, and a key to door #21.
-The shaman typically has the following spells prepared: detect good x 2, detect magic x 2, protection from good x 2, cause fear, cause paralysis, hold person.
-XP: 200)_
+It wears no armor.
+It carries a bronze-hilted poniard +1, a potion of extra healing (heals 3d8+3 HP), a dragonhide spell book, a scroll of cause paralysis, 30 gold in coin, a gold ring with ruby worth 250 gold, and a key to door #21.
+Its special abilities include darkvision 60 ft., and light sensitivity (imposing a –1 penalty to attack rolls in bright light).
+It typically has the following spells prepared: detect good ×2, detect magic ×2, protection from good ×2, cause fear, cause paralysis, and hold humanoid.
+XP 200.)_

-**Goblin Skeletons x 4:** _(These neutral undeads' vital stats are HD 1d12, HP 8, AC 13, MV 30 ft.
-Their saves are physical.
+**Goblin Skeletons x 4:** _(These Level 1 goblin skeletons’ vital statistics are Level 1(d12).
+HP 8 each.
+AC 13.
+MV 30 ft. disposition neutral.
+Their primary attributes are physical.
+They carry spears.
+Their special abilities include darkvision 60 ft. and resistance to piercing and slashing weapons (half damage).
 They attack with spears for 1d6 damage.
-Their special ability is they take half damage when attacked with slashing or piercing weapons, while blunt weapons do normal damage.
-XP: 10+1)_
+XP 10+1.)_

 **Tactics:** The shaman will cast his second _protection_ spell on the chieftain if that one arrives or is otherwise with him.